Frequently Asked Questions

 The name BYC is also a prayer.
 The church is the body of Christ.
 We are praying every day to Christ and saying, please “build Your church” (Matt 16: 18).

-Our goal is to play our part in equipping the post-modern church and promoting biblical worldview.
+Our goal is to play our part in equipping Christians at the family grassroot level and promoting holiness and biblical worldview.

 Who is a BYC academician?

-BYC academicians are individuals, who are officially part of our mission to equip the post-modern church and promote biblical worldview.
+BYC academicians are individuals, who are officially part of our mission to equip Christians at the family grassroot level and to promote holiness and biblical worldview.

 We are always welcoming new academicians to the fold.
 If you would like to get involved please get in touch.